Magno-MJ/todo-api/README.md

 ## 📔 Description

-A simple API made with Django framework to manage user to-do's
+API made with Django framework to manage user to-do's

 ## 🚀 How to run the project